ELLESSE: FROM THE SKI SLOPE TO WIMBLEDON

 TWO LETTERS, TWO SPORTS, ONE BRAND ICON

-Design: Ellesse is considered one of the pioneers of the athleisure idea.
+- Multi-Functionality: Ellesse is considered to be one of the pioneers of the athletic idea.

-Awards: The Jet Pant by Ellesse was exhibited in the 1980s at the Centre Pompidou in Paris.
+- Awards: Ellesse's Jet Pant was exhibited at the Centre Pompidou in Paris in the 1980s.

-Für Hobby & Profi-Sport: tennis court or street.
-Ellesse products work both for sports and leisure.
+- For Hobby & Professional Sports: Tennis court or street.
+Ellesse products work both in sports and leisure.

 ELLESSE AT KELLER SPORTS

 With Ellesse articles you bring a small portion of street style to the tennis court.
-The iconic designs of the brand oscillate skilfully between sport and street, between fashion and function.
-Especially important: eye-catching, but never sensational colour combinations, retro designs that also attract attention on the streets of London and New York.
-And at Keller Sports you can get the stylish Tennis clothing from Ellesse online.
-Over the shirt or polo you put on the Ellesse training jacket, protect yourself against the sun with a visor or cap, slip on the matching tennis skirt or the right short.
-You can also find functional tights, long trousers, ladies' tops, tennis dresses and sports bras in Keller Sports' Ellesse Shop - often at particularly attractive prices in the Ellesse Sale.
+The iconic designs of the brand skilfully oscillate between sport and street, between fashion and function.
+Particularly important: eye-catching but never staggering colour combinations, retro designs that also attract positive attention on the streets of London and New York.
+And at Keller Sports you can get the stylish tennis clothing from Ellesse online.
+You pull the Ellesse training jacket over the shirt or polo, protect yourself against the sun with a visor or cap, slip on the matching tennis skirt or the right short.
+You can also find functional tights, long trousers, ladies' tops, tennis dresses and sports bras in the Ellesse Shop from Keller Sports - in the Ellesse Sale often at particularly attractive prices.

-Sport celebrinenz and Ellesse have been working together for decades.
-Becker, Wilander and Cash, Anna Kournikova and Arantxa Sánchez Vicario have of course focused on the court.
-You go one step further.
-Tuesdays at the duel between the baseline and the T-line, Saturdays at the relaxed evening in the bar.
-Ellesse products play along with the change between sport and leisure.
-Especially since the apparel of the brand has long since been an icon and has almost become a cultural asset.
-Athleisure in its purest form - that's exactly what every Ellesse style gives you.
+Sportprominenz and Ellesse have been going together for decades.
+Becker, Wilander and Cash, Anna Kournikova and Arantxa Sánchez Vicario naturally focused on the court.
+You're going one step further.
+Tuesdays at the duel between baseline and T-line, Saturdays at the relaxed evening in the bar.
+Ellesse products play with the change between sport and leisure.
+Especially since the apparel of the fire has long since been an icon and is now almost a cultural asset.
+Athleisure in pure form - that's exactly what every Ellesse Style gives you.

 ELLESSE IN THE CENTRE POMPIDOU

 The fashion and sports world had quickly convinced Ellesse's styles - and even the art scene took notice.
-And justifiably so, because the Jet Pant was such a perfect piece of fabric that it was exhibited in one of the planet's most renowned art houses.
+And rightly so, because the Jet Pant fire actually succeeded in creating such a perfectly shaped piece of fabric that it was exhibited in one of the most renowned art houses on the planet.
 There was no other way.
-So in 1979 the Centre Pompidou in Paris Ellesses Jet Pant was part of an event to celebrate Italian design.
+So in 1979 the Paris Centre Pompidou Ellesses made Jet Pant part of an event to celebrate Italian design.
 Art came along with sport and fashion.
-Another component that the Italian brand easily masters.
+Another component that easily masters the Italian brand.